OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-authentication/nodejs/README.md

      1) **Name:** Enter a name for the connection.
 You'll use this name in your bot in the .env file.
      2) **Client id:** Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
      3) **Client secret:** Enter the secret that you recorded for your Azure identity provider app in the steps above.
-     4) **Tenant ID**  Enter the Application (tenant) ID that you recorded for your Azure identity provider app in the steps above.
+     4) **Tenant ID:**  Enter the Application (tenant) ID that you recorded for your Azure identity provider app in the steps above.
-     5) **Token Exchange Url** Leave it blank because it's used for SSO in Azure AD v2 only.
+     5) **Token Exchange Url:** Leave it blank because it's used for SSO in Azure AD v2 only.
      6) Provide **Scopes** like "User.Read openid"

 8. Setup NGROK